adihaya/DashVille/README.md

 #HOW TO INSTALL
 Download the .zip file for this git repo.
 Unzip it.
+Make sure there is a folder caled ChromeCode inside the folder that comes out.
 Open Google Chrome.
 Go to the Chrome Extensions page (type "chrome://extensions" in you browser bar, hit enter after) Click the button that says "load unpacked extension".
-Select the unzipped folder you just downloaded from this git repo.
+Select the ChromeCode folder, which is inside the unzipped folder you just downloaded from this git repo.
 Hit enter.
 DashVille 0.5 BETA is installed!